A Maca and Blueberry Testosterone Smoothie Recipe

 Blueberry smoothies are delicious but this special recipe for increasing testosterone and raising libido is far more than just something nice to drink.

-Each of the ingredients ahead plays its part in making this a powerful treatment for elevating one of the most important of hormones for both men and women — testosterone.
+Each of the ingredients in this smoothie recipe plays its part in making it a potent treatment for elevating one of the most important of hormones for both men and women — testosterone.

-For people lacking in the many nutrients this testosterone smoothie provides, drinking it can make the kind of difference most people usually only associate with expensive little pills.
+For people lacking in the many nutrients this testosterone smoothie provides, drinking it can make the kind of difference most people usually only associate with expensive little tablets.

-Let’s have a look at what’s in it and why each of them is so good for proper hormone function and a healthy libido.
+Let’s have a look at what’s in this testosterone-boosting smoothie and why each of them is so good for proper sex hormone function and a strong and healthy libido.

-Why This Maca and Blueberry Smoothie Can Help Testosterone Production
+How This Blueberry and Maca Smoothie Helps Testosterone Production

 Blueberries also contain resveratrol and calcium-D-glucarate, both considered beneficial for counteracting excessive estrogen and ensuring a positive hormone balance in your body.